stevenvanrossem/un-orchestrator/orchestrator/README_debug.md

     ; Show the containers that are no longer running but that have not been removed
     $ sudo docker ps -a

-    ; Execute a command in a runnin container
+    ; Execute a command in a running container
     $ sudo docker <container_id> command
     ; The container ID can be retrieved through the first command above